 Policy Action We receive training - likely to be at least on an annual basis but more frequently if required - on climate issues to ensure that we have the appropriate degree of knowledge and understanding on these issues to support good decision-making.
 We expect our advisers to bring important and relevant climate-related issues and developments to the our attention in a timely manner.
 On 12 October 2023, we obtained training on sustainability to understand how ESG factors including climate change could impact the Scheme and its investments.
 At the IC Manager Day on 18 October 2023, we received presentations on VLK's exclusions policy and manager ESG flags, how BlackStone seeks to integrate ESG across the GP Stakes portfolio, and how ESG is embedded into Clearbell's investment approach.
 At the IC meeting on 21 February 2024, we received training on Stewardship priorities, and it was agreed that we would receive a session on stewardship each quarter going forward.
 We expect our relevant asset managers to be able to evidence their stewardship activity in this area which we monitor annually.
-Each year, we review the voting and engagement activities of the Scheme's investment managers to ensure they align with the policies for the Scheme and help us to achieve them.
+We have considered the voting and engagement activity of the asset Each year, we review the voting and engagement activities of the Scheme's investment managers to ensure they align with the policies for the Scheme and help us to achieve them. managers as part of the annual Implementation Statement and TCFD report.
 When selecting investments, we assess the investment manager's ESG integration credentials and capabilities, including stewardship, as a routine part of requests for information/proposals, as well as through other regular reporting channels.
 We have appointed VLK to manage a liquid growth portfolio, partly reflecting their ESG investing approach.